mehulagg/gitlab_test/doc/user/project/clusters/securing.md

 deployment logs.
 The Web Application Firewall feature uses this installation method.

-However, the next generation of GitLab Managed Apps V2 ([CI/CD-based GitLab Managed Apps](https://gitlab.com/groups/gitlab-org/-/epics/2103)) don't use Sidekiq to deploy.
+However, the next generation of GitLab Managed Apps V2 ([CI/CD-based GitLab Managed Apps](https://gitlab.com/groups/gitlab-org/-/epics/2103)) doesn't use Sidekiq to deploy.
 All the applications are deployed using a GitLab CI/CD pipeline and therefore GitLab Runners.

 ```mermaid